 WordPress Tutorials, Tips, and Resources to Help Grow Your Business

-Providing your users the ability to upload a file in your WordPress forms makes it easier for you to collect the information you need.
-You can allow users to upload different file formats including .doc, .xls, .csv, .pdf, an image file, or even an audio / movie file.
+Providing your users the ability to upload a file in your WordPress form makes it easier for you to collect the information you need.
+You can allow users to upload different file formats including .doc, .xls, .csv, .pdf, an image file, an audio file, and even a video file.

-By default, WPForms allows you to upload only a single file with a File Upload field.
-To allow multiple file uploads, you can simple add as many file upload fields as you need to.
+By default, WPForms allows you to upload only a single file using the File Upload field.
+To allow multiple file uploads, you can simply add as many file upload fields as you want.

-There’s a way to do this with WPForms conditional logic, by allowing your users to choose the amount of files they would like to upload.
+Thanks to the conditional logic feature of WPForms, you can do this and thus, your users will be able to choose the number of files they would like to upload.

-Let’s take a look at a step by step guide to allow WordPress multiple file uploads.
+Let’s take a look at the step by step guide to allow multiple file uploads.

-For the sake of this example, let’s allow users to upload a maximum of 3 files in your form.
+The number of choices will be equal to the number of files you want your users to upload.
+For the sake of this tutorial, let’s allow our users to upload a maximum of 3 files.

 To do this, configure your conditional logic fields just like the screenshot below.

-You can continue this process for every other possible number.
-The only thing you need to take care is to duplicate the previous field, then remove the lowest number’s conditional logic.
+You can continue this process for every possible number.
+The only thing you need to take care is to duplicate the previous field and then remove the conditional logic of the lowest number.